craftercms/docs/source/site-administrators/studio/content-monitoring.rst

 - name:
     General name for the content monitor.
 - query:
-    Luecene query used to match documents, can be any valid Lucene query.
+    Lucene query used to match documents, can be any valid Lucene query.
 - paths:
     List of paths with notification configurations, there must be at least one path item for each monitor.